dinhtintran/data-engineering-weekly-progress/week1/README.md

 - Window functions (`RANK()` and `DENSE_RANK()`) are used to rank places within each category
 - Logging is implemented for both scripts to track execution and debug issues
 - Raw data is preserved in `data/raw/` for reproducibility
+- Configuration file (`config.yaml`) centralizes all settings for easier maintenance

 ---